teodoraspasojevic/ML-DL-Model-Zoo/README.md

 Folders:

-interpretability/: Contains models and scripts focused on model interpretability and explainability.
+generative_models: Contains implementation of generative models. interpretability/: Contains models and scripts focused on model interpretability and explainability.
 These tools help in understanding how models make decisions and the factors influencing these decisions.
 transformers/: Includes implementations of transformer models, which are widely used in natural language processing (NLP) tasks for their powerful sequence-to-sequence capabilities.

 Files:

-interpretability/vision_transformer.py: Core implementation of interpretability techniques for vision transformers.
+generative_models/GAN.py: Implementation of a GAN from scratch. generative_models/cGAN.py: Implementation of a Conditional GAN from scratch. generative_models/CNN_GAN.py: Implementation of a GAN from scratch, that uses CNN layers. interpretability/vision_transformer.py: Core implementation of interpretability techniques for vision transformers.
 interpretability/notebook.ipynb: Jupyter notebook demonstrating interpretability methods and their applications.
 transformers/transformer_model.py: Implementation of the transformer model architecture.